amitxv/PC-Tuning/docs/post-install.md

         - In the ``System -> Optional features`` section, uninstall everything apart from ``WMIC``, ``Notepad (system)`` and ``WordPad``

 - ``smartscreen.exe`` ignores the registry key that controls whether it runs in the background persistently on later versions of Windows.
-For this reason, open CMD with ``C:\bin\NSudo.exe`` and enter the command below to remove the binary
+For this reason, open CMD as TrustedInstaller with ``C:\bin\MinSudo.exe --TrustedInstaller --Privileged`` and enter the command below to remove the binary

     ```bat
     taskkill /f /im smartscreen.exe > nul 2>&1 & ren C:\Windows\System32\smartscreen.exe smartscreen.exee